HISTORIC FORT HOOD

 THE GREAT PLACE

 Fort Hood is the Army's premier installation to train and deploy heavy forces.
-A 214,968-acre installation, Fort Hood is the only post in the United States capable of stationing and training two armored divisions.
+A 214,968-acre installation, this is the only post in the United States capable of stationing and training two armored divisions.

 The rolling, semi-arid terrain is ideal for multifaceted training and testing of military units and troops.